Schwank-Lab/CRISPR-PAMdb/README.md

 CICERO is a deep learning model built on top of the ESM2 protein language model for predicting PAM sequences directly from Cas9 protein sequences.
 It significantly extends PAM coverage beyond alignment-based methods used in the mining pipeline.

+📁 Note: All commands below assume you are working from within the ```cicero/``` directory, which is self-contained.

 ### 🧪 Setup Environment

 To get started with CICERO, set up the Python environment: